BenoitGaudieri/BenoitGaudieri/README.md

 **Data:** MySQL, PostgreSQL, MongoDB, Vector DBs (Supabase)

 ### 🚀 What I'm Working On
-- Building AI-powered applications with RAG architectures
+- Building local-first RAG pipelines with LangChain and Ollama
 - Exploring generative AI for both text and images
 - Creating seamless full-stack experiences from database to UI